i5-650/k8s-course/README.md

 - templating: you want to deploy your apps, only for you.
 So you have a few values and the rest is hard coded.
+E.g: you can deploy in production and in pre-prod.
 - packaging: you want to distribute your software.
 You put into variable as much as you can.